Enabling Real-Time Colonoscopic Polyp Segmentation on Commodity CPUs via Ultra-Lightweight Architecture: Discussion

-To explore the limits of performance gains, we systematically experimented with knowledge distillation, aiming to transfer the rich representations extracted from UNet-Base into our lightweight model.
-However, experimental results showed that this approach failed to deliver the expected significant improvements.
-First, our model already integrates dual deep supervision over both regions and boundaries to achieve high accuracy, resulting in a complex composite loss function.
-The additional distillation loss term may introduce conflicts among different optimization objectives, thereby constraining the model’s ultimate convergence potential.
-Second, and more fundamentally, there may be an intrinsic difference in the feature-representation learning mechanisms between the teacher model and the extremely lightweight student model; the complex, high-dimensional feature distribution learned by the teacher may exceed the structural representational capacity of the parameter-constrained student, rendering knowledge transfer ineffective.

-This negative outcome offers deeper insights.
-Looking ahead, we believe that performance gains in extremely lightweight models can still be pursued along two complementary avenues:

-First, model scaling within a controllable range.
-Under the hard constraint of maintaining real-time CPU inference (>30 FPS), we moderately expand the model size to probe the performance ceiling.
-Preliminary experiments show that a parameter count of 300–400 K still satisfies the requirement of purely CPU-based real-time processing.
-We will therefore systematically study scaling laws, increase capacity by adding a modest number of parameters, and build an UltraSeg family that covers diverse accuracy-speed trade-offs, flexibly fitting clinical scenarios from mobile endoscopy to standard workstations.
+First, as demonstrated in Section~\ref{parameterscaling}, moderate model scaling within a controllable range can yield further performance gains while maintaining the hard constraint of real-time inference.
+In practical deployment, one may increase channel widths to construct an UltraSeg family covering diverse accuracy-speed trade-offs, flexibly adapting to clinical scenarios ranging from mobile endoscopy units to standard workstations.

-Second, design a pre-training paradigm tailored to ultra-light models.
-Recent work has demonstrated the benefit of self-supervised learning on colonoscopic images for downstream segmentation, yet these studies all rely on large backbones such as ResNet or ViT.
-A natural question is whether such gains can trickle down to extremely small networks.
-We argue that prevailing self-supervised objectives (e.g., MAE, contrastive learning) are strongly coupled to the capacity of large models.
-Hence, we will explore customized pre-training strategies dedicated to “extremely compressed” architectures, aiming to further boost the feature-extraction capability of lightweight models in the colonoscopy domain.
+Second, we envision designing pre-training paradigms specifically tailored to ultra-lightweight models.
+Recent studies have demonstrated the benefits of self-supervised learning on colonoscopic images for downstream segmentation tasks; however, these approaches typically rely on large backbones such as ResNet or ViT.
+Whether such gains translate to extremely compact networks remains an open question.
+We hypothesize that prevailing self-supervised objectives may exhibit diminished efficacy when applied to severely capacity-constrained architectures.
+Consequently, we will investigate customized pre-training strategies dedicated to "extremely compressed" networks, aiming to enhance feature-extraction capabilities without inflating model size.

-Thus, these challenges do not undermine the viability of the extreme-compression paradigm, but rather define its evolving research frontier.
-The UltraSeg family establishes the baseline from which this exploration can proceed.
-The experimental results in this paper give us strong confidence.
-Provided there is a sufficient volume of diverse, multi-center, multi-modal labeled data for training, our model has the potential to deliver real-time, accurate lesion segmentation on pure CPU platforms, offering a practical technical route to drastically lower the clinical-deployment barrier for AI-assisted colonoscopy screening.